-Second, the most likely mechanism for the peer effect is information transmission about costs and benefits of participation, including how employers will react and whether there is a social stigma.
-The peer effect operates primarily through the peer father's take up, as we find no statistical evidence for other direct effects on peer fathers as a result of the reform, including no impact on fertility, employment, or earnings.
-Because variation in the cost of paternity leave near the reform cut-off is as good as random, the peer effects estimates are not picking up common time effects such as general changes in societal norms.
-Since the parental leave system is universal, simple, and already well-known, the mechanism for the peer effect is not information about either the existence of the program or how to sign up for the program.
-The mechanism is also not leisure complementarities or direct consumption externalities since coworkers and brothers do not take leave at the same time as the original peer father.
+Second, the most likely mechanism is that peers transmit information about the costs and benefits of participation, including how employers will react and whether there is a social stigma.
+Our results are consistent with a model where the information provided by peers reduces uncertainty, which in turn increases take up among risk averse individuals with unbiased expectations.
+Because the parental leave system is universal, simple, and already well-known, we do not think a key mechanism is information about either the existence of the program or how to sign up.
+There is also limited scope for leisure complementarities or direct consumption externalities since coworkers and brothers do not take leave at the same time as the original peer father.
 Interestingly, we find suggestive evidence that the workplace and family networks transmit different types of information about the costs and benefits of participation.
 This makes sense, as a coworker can reveal important information about how a particular firm will react, while a brother is more likely to pass on information related to the family setting.